uidaholib/collectionbuilder-csv-template/pages/about.md

 ## About the Collection

-This digital collection consists of 137 documents from the Camas Prairie Railroad collection ranging from 1909 to 1997 including time tables intended for employee use and special notices.
-Each time table includes the train schedules, as well as general and special instructions.
+This digital collection consists of 137 documents from the Camas Prairie Railroad collection ranging from 1909 to 1997, including time tables intended for employee use and special notices.
+Each time table includes the train schedule, as well as general and special instructions.

 In these time tables, the main subdivision routes were:
 - Lewiston, ID to Riparia, WA